opendp/opendp/docs/source/contributing/development-environment.rst

       * - ``use-openssl``
         - Enabled by default.
 Use OpenSSL for secure noise generation.

+   A list of features available in bindings languages (R, Python) can be found in :ref:`feature-listing`.

 To make the crate compile faster, FFI functions in debug builds support a reduced set of primitive types.
 Release-mode builds support the full set of primitive types and undergo compiler optimizations, but take longer to compile.